ingmar/nanobaro/README.md

 ## Software

 There is no other software included.
 I'm using OpenCPN's dashboard plugin, with a separate dashboard containing only the **Barometric history** widget.
 You can either directly connect to the Nano's USB-serial device with OpenCPN, or via a NMEA multiplexer such as [kplex](http://www.stripydog.com/kplex/), which lets you easily make the data available to multiple devices on a wireless or wired network.

+## Related Projects

+There is a BME280 version: https://github.com/roaxth/NanoBaro-bme280-Baro-Temp-Humidy-for-OpenCPN